 A Competency Demonstration Report (CDR) is a collection of documents through which engineers can prove their competencies in order to get a Skilled Migration visa for Australia.
 It is required by Engineers Australia to assess the competency of an engineer with overseas qualifications not covered by the Washington Accord.

 Engineers who are preparing for migration to Australia needs to be assessed by Engineers Australia through Competency Demonstration Report.
-So, it is very important to make CDR report perfect to get approved by Engineers Australia.
+So, it is very important to make the CDR report perfect to get approved by Engineers Australia.
 The main purpose of CDR Assessment is to know:

-- Your knowledge on technical factors of engineering
+Your knowledge of technical factors of engineering

-- How you have used your engineering knowledge and skills
+How you have used your engineering knowledge and skills

 The reason for the Competency Demonstration Report (CDR) is to illustrate:

-- how you have connected your engineering learning and abilities
+how you have connected your engineering learning and abilities

-- that such application meets the competency models of the pertinent industrial class in Australia.
+that such application meets the competency models of the pertinent industrial class in Australia.

-- Three Career Episodes (CE): which are three articles that you write to demonstrate your development as an engineer.
-The articles are 1000-2500 words as the prescribed length, must be composed in the primary individual, and may discuss a particular period or distinctive part of your engineering background.
-All the three CE articles must be drawn from various times of engineering work or feature distinctive parts of your experience as an engineer.
+Three Career Episodes (CE): which are three articles that you write to demonstrate your development as an engineer.
+The articles are 1000-2500 words as the prescribed length, must be composed in the primary individual and may discuss a particular period or distinctive part of your engineering background.
+All three CE articles must be drawn from various times of engineering work or feature distinctive parts of your experience as an engineer.
 Keep in mind to utilize Australian English while composing CDR Report.